orangci/notes/content/posts/manga-on-kindle.md

 I plugged my Kindle into my PC with a USB A to C cable.

 1. In the top left, click the **Add Books** button, and select the merged_manga.pdf file from earlier.
-2. Next, click the **Convert Books** button and convert the PDF now in your Calibre library to a `.MOBI` file.
+2. Next, click the **Convert Books** button and convert the PDF now in your Calibre library to a `.AZW3` file.
 Note that you should fix up the metadata and select a cover image while doing so; the cover image can be found in the same directory that the merged_manga.pdf was originally in; the filename should be something like `cover.png`.
 3. Ensure your Kindle is plugged into your PC/laptop with a cable and then click the **Send to Device** button.

 And now you can read your manga in peace.
 'Tis easy.